Y-lonelY/genpm/README.md

 2. under root directory, `npm run dev` 和 `npm run sample` to listen local file changes and example changes

-we ues [chokidar-cli](https://github.com/kimmobrunfeldt/chokidar-cli) to listen file's change，rather than config [rollupwatch](https://rollupjs.org/guide/en/#rollupwatch) directly，for some issues in rollupwatch, maybe not working at all
+we ues [chokidar-cli](https://github.com/kimmobrunfeldt/chokidar-cli) to listen file's change，rather than config [rollupwatch](https://rollupjs.org/guide/en/#rollupwatch) directly，for some issues in rollupwatch, maybe not working at all.

 Attention, i have created the `npm` directory, so you can publish the npm package in this folder, so you can config the `control.sh` to do something, in this case to avoid some unless dependencies!

 ### Support Typescript

 Firstly, you need to `npm install --save typescript @types/node @types/react @types/react-dom @types/jest` and `npm install --save-dev @rollup/plugin-typescript` to support Typescript compile and package!

 Then, we need to add some configs:

 - remove `outDir` in `tsconfig.json`, or you will caught some errors when packing
 - config `types` in `package.json`, which will take the type define file into the bundle
 - config `files` to open whitelist, used to publish the target files to npm